Strategic planning is not first an activity. It is a way of being in the world.

 Step 1:Order the CAT with the Strategic Planning and Missional Modules. will help determine the congregation’s thoughts about how missional their church is, whether the current mission has been meaningfully met, and get their thoughts about the future direction of the church.
 The CAT will also examine cultural elements and internal areas that might need attention in order to move forward in a fruitful way.

-Step 2: After the results of the CAT implement a strategic planning process to begin aligning next steps with your mission and vision.
+Step 2: After the results of the CAT, implement a strategic planning process to begin aligning next steps with your mission and vision.
+We have a comprehensive process that will move your leadership through a process of identifying your core values all the way to goals and milestones to keep your congregation on task.
 To learn more about working through our Synched Strategic Planning Process please contact us.